FOUNDLE: Three Views of a Chalkstone by Tanya Shadrick, Jo Sweeting & Louisa Thomsen Brits (Little Toller/The Clearing, January 2020)

 My reaction was slower taking shape and came from a primitive place not tapped before, cocooned in books as I am.
 Some act of equal and opposite force was needed, but what?
 An answer came immediately I asked, with strange and compelling logic.
 The railings that ran the length of the field and my road – intricate, gone brown and brittle – I would paint them.
 By myself, on my knees, for as long as it took.
 Rebuke, reparation.
 An act both silly and serious.

 The French psychogeographer Annie Ernaux writes that “It is other people – anonymous figures glimpsed… – who…reveal our true selves through the interest, the anger or the shame they send rippling through us”.
-On that principle, this was my selection of recurrent themes overheard in talk during my three years spent out of work and out of doors in daytime.
+On that principle, a selection of recurrent themes overheard in talk during three years spent out of work and out of doors in daytime.

 Now.
 I sat in this same café a month ago talking quietly with a friend about the communal life of the Apostles.
 But we were different, weren’t we, talking in lower tones than this out of consideration for others?
 Or it may be that all talk, however whole-hearted, is ridiculous if overheard and written down.
 An experiment for another time, I decide, for balance: To have myself recorded, without my knowing, in conversation with my children, my friends.
 Have it handed back to me so I must confront my own little tune sung from street corners and coffee shop tables.

-I contributed a photo-essay to this ‘Mappening’ organised by Adam Whitehall from the University of Sussex – a timed drift, in the psychogeographic manner, around Lewes on a morning in April 2015.
+A photo-essay for this ‘Mappening’ organised by Adam Whitehall from the University of Sussex – a timed drift, in the psychogeographic manner, around Lewes on a morning in April 2015.
 Participants set off from a single start point and moved alone through town, making note of sights, sounds and sensations along the way.
-A highly-enjoyable experience if you get the chance to join one in future.

 12:40 School Hill: Where the Old Go 4 – House of Friendship Inside a man of great age is piecing together a jigsaw with painstaking care.
 His hand hovers, shakes.
 The jigsaw reveals a red car, low to the ground, top open, racing through the sort of butterfly- & flower-rich hedgerows that have been lost in his lifetime, and mine.